ChilliCream/hotchocolate-docs/docs/schema-object-type.md

 title: Object Type
 ---

 The object type is the most prominent output type in GraphQL and represents a kind of object you can fetch from your schema.
-The GraphQL schema representation of an objec looks like the following:
+The GraphQL schema representation of an object looks like the following:

 ```GraphQL
 type Starship {